colurw/chess_NN/readme.md

 This tensor is converted by local_chess_tools.py into an image of the next board state, and then into a base64 string, which can be sent along with the Index.html template, back to the browser.<br><br>
-As the training data do not include early-game board states, the user must initially select from one of three fully-developed opening options.
-This avoids having to implement a castling feature - moves of which were also excluded from the training dataset to allow less-complex functions when encoding raw training data. <br><br>
+As the training data do not include early-game board states or castling moves, the user must initially select from one of three fully-developed opening options. <br><br>
 A containerised version of Chess_NN with a more secure front end is available <a href="https://github.com/colurw/chess_NN_webapp">here.</a> <br clear="right"/>